Avunu/wordpress/readme.md

 ## GitHub Actions

 The included GitHub Actions workflow automatically builds and pushes images to ghcr.io on pushes to the main branch.
-Ensure your repository has the necessary secrets set up:

-* `GHCR_USERNAME`: Your GitHub username
-* `GHCR_TOKEN`: A Personal Access Token with the necessary permissions

 ## Contributing